Glossary

 ## Beam

-Beam is a demand calibration engine that identifies which types of real-world events materially impact your historical demand.
+Beam is a demand calibration engine that identifies which types of real-world events materially impact your historical demand at a specific location.

 Beam analyses your historical demand time series to isolate event-driven variability and quantify which event types consistently explain it.
-The primary output is a set of Feature Importance results that can be used to filter Events API and Features API outputs to those that are demand-relevant for a specific location.
+The primary output is a set of Feature Importance results - expressed as an `analysis_id` - that automatically configures Features API and Events API calls to use only the event categories, rank thresholds, and location scope that are relevant for that location.
+Without Beam, feature selection is a manual guess.

 * API Reference: [Beam](/api/beam/overview.md)